-Should you need to appear before the Queensland Civil and Administrative Tribunal about a minor civil dispute, you might be referred to mediation to try to settle your matter before the tribunal will make the decision for you.
+If you need to appear before the Queensland Civil and Administrative Tribunal (QCAT) about a minor civil dispute, you might be referred to mediation.
+This allow you to try to settle your matter before the tribunal will make the decision for you.

 There are differences between courts as to when the mediation will take place (i.e. the day your case is to be heard, the day before or another day).
-Your Magistrates Court or Dispute Resolution Centre can explain which process applies in your area.
+Your Magistrates Court or DRC can explain which process applies in your area.

 Benefits of abbreviated mediation

 Abbreviated mediation lets you and the other party retain ‘ownership’ of the matter to be negotiated.

 It can also reduce the time you have to spend at court.
 Abbreviated mediation can take as little as an hour.

 Generally, 50% of abbreviated mediations reach agreement.
 However, if you can't reach agreement, the tribunal will hear your matter.

 The following matters might be suitable for abbreviated mediation: